pujitm/personal-blog/src/pages/blog/a-better-take-home-software-interview.md

 - There are different ways to choose which of the possible prices to charge (e.g. Max profit, lowest price, curved for sales/inventory quota/ratios)

-Based on the number of uncertainties and variable factors, as well as the limited time I had to deliver the program, I deemed this program structure to be appropriate.
+Based on the number of uncertainties and variable factors, as well as the limited time I had to deliver the program, this program structure seemed appropriate, but in retrospect, there's a lot of room to improve.
+The code and state handling seems bug-prone, for instance.

+> If you're _relatively_ new to software development, don't just copy architectures, patterns, and development techniques you read about.
+> Understand what they are trying to solve, discover their drawbacks, and reflect on whether (and when) the tradeoffs are worth it.

 ---

-## How did I come up with this program structure?

-It's a long story.

-It may seem like it took me a mere 2.5-ish hours, but it took years of research, reflection, trying new strategies, struggling with them, and getting burned to make a repertoire for dealing with different kinds of problems.
-So I want to save that story for another time.

-If you're _relatively_ new to software development, don't just copy architectures, patterns, and development techniques you read about.
-Understand what they are trying to solve, discover their drawbacks, and reflect on whether (and when) the tradeoffs are worth it.

 ## So, does this take-home solve biased selection concerns?